Cpl Luke McDermott

 On June 9, 2010, during his second deployment, Marine Corporal Luke McDermott was on a routine security patrol with the 1st Battalion, 6th Marines, in Marjah, Afghanistan, when an insurgent detonated an improvised explosive device (IED) under his vehicle.
 Cpl McDermott immediately lost his right leg in the blast; months later, doctors amputated his left leg due to the chronic pain caused by his injury and to help aid in his long-term recovery.

 Cpl McDermott began his recovery process in July 2010 at the Center for the Intrepid in San Antonio, regaining his strength and learning how to walk again.
-Now medically retired, Luke spends most of his time training and traveling with the U.S. National Sled Hockey team.
+Now medically retired, Luke spends most of his time training and traveling with the U.S. National Sled Hockey team and with his fiancée Krista.
+He is training for the winter Paralympics with hopes of earning the gold medal.
 He also enjoys handcycling, traveling and boating.
 His future plans include enrolling in law school or pursue a teaching career.
 He would also like to dedicate more time to providing humanitarian relief assistance to those in need around the world.
 He has traveled with a nonprofit volunteer organization to Morocco to address various social issues.

 Originally from upstate New York, Luke is choosing to remain in the state and build his home in the area to be close to family and friends.